 - Each rat was tested on a rotating drum where they had to walk against the movement at increasing speed from 4 to 40 rotations per minute; for 5 minutes or until they fell off.

 - The paper did not state the fate of the rats.

 The rotating drum

-At the time of the study it was evident that there are better ways; for us and for the animals, yet Otago Uni still continued on with using outdated and cruel animal tests.
+At the time of the study, it was evident that there were better ways; for us and for the animals, yet Otago Uni still continued on with using outdated and cruel animal tests.